acolomba/blackvuesync/README.md

 ### Compatibility

-Tested with: `DR750S`

-Untested, but should work with: `DR900S`, `DR650S`, `DR590/590W`, `DR490/490L` Series.
+Tested with: `DR750S`, and works with [all models that use the same protocol](https://www.blackvue.com/download/blackvue-windows-viewer-cloud/), e.g. `DR900S`, `DR650S`, `DR590/590W`, `DR490/490L` Series.

-Reports of whether models other than those tested work are appreciated.

 ### Verifying connectivity to the dashcam

-For all examples, we will assume that the camera address is ```dashcam.example.net```.
-A numerical IP address works just as well.
+For illustration purposes, all examples assume that the camera is reachable at the ```dashcam.example.net``` address.
+A static numerical IP address would just as well.

-A quick way to verify that the dashcam is reachable via the local network is by using curl.
+A quick way to verify that the dashcam is online is by using curl.

 ```
 $ curl http://dashcam.example.net/blackvue_vod.cgi